-- Each child will take part in a daily phonics sessions. - We use Jolly Phonics to teach new sounds. - There are catchy songs to help the children remember the letter sound and action. - We practise recognition of the sounds every day and we also learn words with the sounds in. - Once the children are confident with the sounds we focus on segmenting and blending words. - We also teach tricky/high frequency words in our phonic sessions. - The Jolly Phonics sound songs are available on Youtube.
+- Each child will take part in a daily phonics sessions. - We follow the Little Wandle phonics scheme - We practise recognition of the sounds every day and we also learn words with the sounds in.
+Initially, we will be doing this through lots of oral blending and segmenting. - Once the children are confident with the sounds we focus on segmenting and blending words. - We also teach tricky/high frequency words in our phonic sessions. - Each week we will post an overview of what we will be learning that week in our phonics sessions for your reference.
+This information will be posted on Tapestry.

-- We will send books home on Friday 17th September after our first phonics sessions and once we have read with the children. - · We always begin with books with no words. - There is real value to this as it encourages children to really look at the pictures, think about what is happening, how the characters might be feeling and to make predictions.
+- We will send books home on Friday 22nd September after our first phonics sessions and once we have read with the children. - We always begin with books with no words. - There is real value to this as it encourages children to really look at the pictures, think about what is happening, how the characters might be feeling and to make predictions.
 Children start to use story language. - Once we feel your child is ready we will send home books with words.
+Books will be linked to the sounds you child knows/is learning.

-· We only send one or two books home to give you the chance to reinforce the letter sounds taught that week and to practise blending and segmenting skills.

-· There are tips in the reading records to help
+We only send one or two books home to give you the chance to reinforce the letter sounds taught that week and to practise blending and segmenting skills.
+There are tips in the reading records to help early readers.

-early readers.

-· Along side your child's reading book we will send home 4 flashcards (tricky or high frequency words) each week for your child to practice.
+Along side your child's reading book we will send home flashcards (tricky or high frequency words) each week for your child to practice.

-- Reading books will be changed once a week, to start with this will be on a Friday. - Please sign your child's reading diary when you have read with them so that we know to change the books.
-If their diary is not signed we will not change their book. - As a school we do expect you to listen to your read child fives times a week. - We will be posting short videos on Tapeness to help you understand how you can your child with their reading.
+- Reading books will be changed once a week.
+To start with this will be on a Friday. - Please sign your child's reading diary when you have read with them so that we know to change the books.
+If their diary is not signed, we will not change their book. - As a school we do expect you to listen to your read child fives times a week.

-- We listen to the children read once a week (from their reading books) so please keep their books in their book bags and them bring them to school everyday. - We will write a comment in their books. - Regular dialogue between parents and teachers and it really important so please do write in the reading diary. - As the year progresses all the children will participate in group reading sessions, we call these sessions practice reading sessions. - At some point during the year all children will be a target reader.
+- We listen to the children read once a week (from their reading books) so please keep their books in their book bags and bring them to school everyday. - We will write a comment in their books. - Regular dialogue between parents and teachers is really important so please do write in their reading diary. - As the year progresses, all the children will participate in group reading sessions.
+We call these practise reading sessions. - Some children will also read on a daily basis to an adult in school.